Administration and Finance

 Grant Program Purpose: The goals of this state funded safe and supportive schools continuation grant program are to:

-During school years 2017-2018 and 2018-2019, the Department (DESE) contracted with the Research and Evaluation Department of the Collaborative for Educational Services (CES) to evaluate the Safe and Supportive Schools Grant Program, through a competitive Request for Response (RFR) statewide procurement process.
-The 2018 grant program evaluation report and 2019 evaluation report outlines themes, positive findings, and common challenges for grantees.
+Since the 2017-2018 school year, DESE has contracted with the Research and Evaluation Department of the Collaborative for Educational Services (CES) to evaluate the Safe and Supportive Schools Grant Program, through a competitive Request for Response (RFR) statewide procurement process.
+Over the years, CES has:

-Safe and Supportive Schools & Rethinking Discipline: 2022-2023 Professional Development Calendar
+The Safe and Supportive Schools, Rethinking Discipline, and SEL and Mental Health Initiative: 2025-2026 Professional Development Calendar

 The Safe and Supportive Schools line-item states "… that grant awards shall be prioritized to applications that include a process for developmentally appropriate input from students who are reflective of the school population;…".
 Student and family voice are two critical aspects of a safe and supportive learning environment.
 Below please find a few examples of resources available related to incorporating student and family voice into the safe and supportive schools self-reflection process and in other aspects of the school and district decision making.